Scientific: Aloe striata subsp. striata

-Form & Character: Succulent, clumping, mounding, stiff, tight, and adorable.
+Form & Character: Slowly clumping, mounding, stiff, tight, vulnerable and adorable.

 Temperature: Like most aloes, coral aloe is intolerant of freezing temperatures.

-Light: Full sun to partial shade fom western afternoon sun is best in Phoenix.
+Light: Light shade including protection from western afternoon sun is best in Phoenix.

 Watering: In Phoenix, give coral aloe infrequent supplemental water especially during the hot summer months for best performance.